saqimtiaz/tw5-file-uploads/README.md

 The plugin itself includes a "dummy" uploader module which implements the interface required of uploader modules but just mocks uploading by logging to the browser developer console.

+It is recommended to **disable AutoSave when using this plugin**, to avoid saving imported binary tiddlers twice and using up twice the bandwidth.

 The development of this plugin and the uploader modules is being funded via [OpenCollective](https://opencollective.com/tiddlywiki-on-fission/projects/tiddlywiki-file-upload)